 Texture and Style Experiment, AI Generator Comparison

-For this comparison, I explored how different Firefly image generators interpret texture and style when given both a visual reference and a descriptive prompt.
-I used a geometric pattern as the visual input and combined it with this text prompt:
+I compared how various Firefly image generators handle texture and style using a visual example and a text prompt.
+I used a geometric pattern as the image and paired it with this prompt:

 "A glamorous woman wearing a 1950s Marilyn Monroe-inspired halter dress, crafted with the texture of the selected image, poses elegantly in a dimly lit studio.
 The lighting enhances the texture of the dress and the pleats of the skirt, evoking classic Hollywood fashion photography."